-Before you can conduct an Application Sharing session, you must switch to Application Sharing mode in the Content area.
+Before you can conduct an Application Sharing session, you must have been granted the Application Sharing permission and must switch to Application Sharing mode in the Content area.
 (For details on modes, see The Content Area Modes on page 16.)